-Bar chair materials to be as per Clauses 15.4.2.1, 15.4.2.2, and 15.4.2.3 dependant on location.
-Plastic bar chairs or spacers shall not be used, except in the case of piles (see MRTS63 Cast-In-Place Piles and MRTS63A Piles for Ancillary Structures).
+Bar chair materials to be as per the following sub-clauses dependant on location.
+Plastic bar chairs or spacers shall not be used, except in the case of piles (see Clause 15.4.2).

 Supports shall be placed sufficiently close together to ensure that the specified cover is maintained before and during concrete placement and to prevent any potential crushing of the spacers or penetration into the formwork.
 Long continuous linear runs of supports shall be avoided; each individual length of support shall be laterally offset from its adjacent support by at least 200 mm so as to avoid the potential to induce linear cracking in the concrete.
 The maximum length of any one support shall be 330 mm.